 Home inspections are an important part of any real estate transaction.
 They make sure the home is in good working order, the trim is not rotting, the appliances are working, the roof is sound, and the foundation is sturdy.

 But mold and water damage are tricky beasts.
 They follow unpredictable paths and hide in the dark recesses of places that are hard to get to.

+That’s simply not what a home inspection is trying to be.
 In fact, some home inspections exclude mold altogether.
-Here is a quick line taken from an inspection I read the other day:
+Here is a quick line taken from a typical home inspection:

-XYZ Home Inspections is not responsible for discovering or reporting on the presence or absence of mold or mildew.
-Furthermore, we are not responsible for any damages that arise from or are related to mold, even if the mold is a direct consequence of a condition that XYZ Home Inspections reported.
+‘XYZ Home Inspections is not responsible for discovering or reporting on the presence or absence of mold or mildew.
+Furthermore, we are not responsible for any damages that arise from or are related to mold, even if the mold is a direct consequence of a condition that XYZ Home Inspections reported.’

 The Fallacy Of The Air Sample